-- Novel, protective, EDEN-identified vaccine antigens evaluated in pre-clinical protection and challenge studies and in functional assays. - Uniquely designed toxins selected from a long list of relevant toxins and pre-clinically evaluated as single proteins and chimerics. - · Adjuvant selected based on pre-clinical tests and optimal profile for clinical indication.
+- Novel, EDEN-identified vaccine antigens evaluated in pre-clinical protection and challenge studies and with critical functions. - Uniquely designed toxins selected from a long list of relevant toxins and pre-clinically evaluated as single proteins and fusion protein constructs. - Adjuvant selected based on pre-clinical tests and optimal profile for clinical indication.

-Each component has been carefully tested and evaluated pre-clinically as outlined in Figure 23 below.
+Each component has been carefully tested and evaluated pre-clinically as outlined in Figure 47 below.

-Figure 23: Multicomponent approach to the development of EVX-B1.
+Figure 47: Multicomponent approach to the development of EVX-B1.